Richmond Park Walks: A Perfect London Day Hike

 Eating and Drinking in Richmond Park

-There are a couple of small cafes and refreshment booths within Richmond Park where you can pick up a light meal or drink during your Richmond Park walk.
+There are a couple of small cafes and refreshment booths within Richmond Park where you can pick up a light meal or drink during your walk.
 You can find some of these near Pen Ponds and Isabella Plantation.

 If you’re looking for a pub or a restaurant then you’ll find a large selection of choices outside the perimeter of the park.
-If you’re after a pub near the entrance of the park then some popular options include The Roebuck which has lovely views from the terrace and The Marlborough which its large garden.
+If you’re after a pub near the entrance of the park then some popular options include The Roebuck which has lovely views from the terrace and The Marlborough which has a large garden.

 Views from Richmond Park